vindhywasini/Leetcode/README.md

-# 💻 CodeVerse - Full-Stack Coding Platform
+# 💻 Leetcode clone - Full-Stack Coding Platform

 A LeetCode-like platform built using the MERN stack, where users can solve programming problems, submit code, and watch solution videos.
 It supports authentication, role-based access, and asynchronous submission processing.